abinesh/world-trade-flow-analytics/project/structural_balance/Readme.txt

        A->B and B->A relationships should be combined C2.
 A->B is positive if A's export to B is above a percentage threshold.
 Else it is negative.
 Links with number of missing/Nan datapoints for  A->B exports above threshold T2 are pruned out and considered missing.
-       A->B and B->A relationships should be combined
+       A->B and B->A relationships should be combined C3.
+A->B is positive if raw export from A->B is above threshold T. Links can be pruned in one of the above ways(C1 and C2).
     D. A->B is Positive if A's export to B is within top 90 percent of its exports.
 Else it is pruned out.
 If it is pruned after a non-zero data-point it is negative, else it is missing link
        A->B and B->A relationships should be combined